 Scare tactics work, and are effective over a much longer time than bribery, but scare tactics still have a limited lifetime.
 As long as there is some element of fear, people will still heed the warnings.
 But as more and more time goes by, and nothing drastic has happened, the fear gradually subsides until the warnings have little, if any, remaining effect.
 Now that the earth has orbited the sun some two thousand times since Matthew committed these warnings to paper, a lot of time has gone by with only the usual catastrophes -storms, earthquakes, wars, famines, plagues and other assorted nastiness.
-The fear of the day of the Lord has pretty much dwindled down to either a topic for theological study, or a misguided focus of bizarre sects - we have just passed the 20th anniversary of the Jonestown tragedy as an reminder of an example of that kind of inappropriate focus.
+The fear of the day of the Lord has pretty much dwindled down to either a topic for theological study, or a misguided focus of bizarre sects.